Zhytou/CS-Notes/tool/git/git.md

 Both tags and branches point to a commit, they are thus aliases for a specific hash and will save you time by not requiring to type in a hash.

 The difference between tags and branches are that a branch always points to the top of a development line and will change when a new commit is pushed whereas a tag will not change.
 Thus tags are more useful to "tag" a specific version and the tag will then always stay on that version and usually not be changed.

+**git merge vs git pull request**:

+Git merge is a command used to integrate changes within your local repository, while a git pull request is a feature provided by Git hosting platforms used to propose changes to a shared codebase and collaborate with other developers.

 **set user name and email**: